 - Advertising isn't a huge priority, we like to share relevant information

 - Yes, Preferred to Occur Via recommendations

 Which description best reflects your brand?

-Below features some helpful information regarding each platform and our messaging and content within each platform to give you an insight to how each interface works!
+Below features some helpful information regarding each platform and our messaging and content within each platform to give you an insight into how each interface works!